Code Enforcement/Property Maintenance

 Recreational vehicles can be parked in front yard only when loading or unloading and not in excess of 24 hours.
 Trailers, recreational vehicles, or boats can only be parked in the Village by following the specifics outlined in Section 285-23-4 of the Zoning Ordinance

 Commercial vehicles are not allowed to be parked for extended periods of time - or overnight - in the Village.
 This includes vehicles that display commercial printing, lettering, or logos unless they are in the process of providing a service.

-Truck (non-semi) parking is allowed in the village unless: the vehicle weight is over 8,000 pounds, there are no items in the bed (unless covered by a fitted cover), there is no commercial equipment/appendage attached (i.e. plows or auxiliary lighting), vehicle has no more than four wheels, vehicle does not exceed 8ft high x 8ft wide, or have any part of the exhaust system above the frame of the vehicle.
+Truck (non-semi) parking is allowed in the village provided that: the vehicle weight is under 8,000 pounds, there are no items in the bed (unless covered by a fitted cover), there is no commercial equipment/appendage attached (i.e. plows or auxiliary lighting), vehicle has no more than four wheels, vehicle does not exceed 8ft high x 8ft wide, or have any part of the exhaust system above the frame of the vehicle.